Special Interest Communities

-SICs are advised by a faculty member selected by the SIC and an assigned staff member from the Office of Residential Programs.
+SICs are advised by a faculty member selected by the SIC and the Associate Director for Special Interest Communities and Faculty Initiatives from the Office of Residential Programs.
 The faculty adviser is knowledgeable in the subject area and serves as a resource.
-The staff member provides programmatic guidance and is a link to the residential community.
+The Associate Director provides programmatic guidance and is a link to the residential community.

 Special Interest Communities

 Casa Latina exists for the purpose of providing a safe haven and accessible space for the Latin@ communities and allies.
 Casa Latina's programming is centered on the universal education and celebration of Latin@ culture with a focus on social justice.
 We are a space dedicated to exploring the diversity of our Latin@ culture and identities.